johndovern/ani-man/README.md

 You will be prompted with a list of all the titles in your library.
 Select one of the show titles and you will be given another prompt displaying all the episodes found for that show.
 Select an episode and watch some anime.

 ### Watching your last watched shows
 At this point ani-man is tracking the shows you watch in your library and history log.
-You can now run following command through through dmenu, a terminal, or via a hot-key:
+You can now run following command through dmenu, a terminal, or via a hot-key:

 ```bash
 ani-man -l
 ```

-With this you will see a dmenu or fzf prompt showing you the title's of your last watched shows.
+With this you will see a dmenu or fzf prompt showing you the titles of your last watched shows.
 These shows are being tracked which means once you select one mpv will open and start playing your last watched episode.

 It is advisable that you close mpv on the episode you wish to resume.
 You can also use `Q` instead of `q` to save and quit (an mpv native feature which has nothing to do with ani-man).
 Then you'll start off exactly where you left off.